Policy

 5.10 Emergency Notifications

-For the full policy on emergency notification, please refer to Executive Order 1107.
+For the full policy on emergency notification, refer to Appendix B of the CSU Emergency Notification section of the CSU Clery policy.

-Certain campus activities may pose an additional hazard if left unattended or in operation during Evacuation.
-EMHS will work with departments involved in such activities to develop procedures for response to an Emergency during critical operation.
+Certain campus activities may pose an additional hazard if left unattended or in operation during evacuation.
+Emergency Management will work with departments involved in such activities to develop specific emergency response procedures.
 This may require additional training for involved employees, including recognition of risk and when to abandon the operation and evacuate.

 7.00 Training

-The University Emergency Manager will be responsible for training BECs and the retention of training records.
+The University Emergency Manager is responsible for emergency preparedness and evacuation training as well as the retention of training records.

 8.00 Test Protocol